Dates and Prickly Pears and Pomegranates, Oh My!

 Before opening to guests in 1930 as a more affordable alternative to The Inn, the site of today’s Ranch at Death Valley was an agricultural operation named Greenland Ranch.

-In their book Magnificent Oasis at Death Valley: The History of Furnace Creek Resort and its Evolution into the Oasis at Death Valley, David and Gayle Woodruff write that date production at The Ranch began in the early 1920s.
+In the book Magnificent Oasis at Death Valley: The History of Furnace Creek Resort and its Evolution into the Oasis at Death Valley, David and Gayle Woodruff write that date production at The Ranch began in the early 1920s.
 According to David Woodruff, The Ranch received free date palm trees from a defunct U.S. Department of Agriculture project in Arizona.
 The government agency, he says, wanted to test Death Valley for date cultivation because of the absence of infesting insects in the area.
 But along with the lack of pests came a lack of bees, which meant the trees needed to be pollinated by hand.

 Prickly Pear Marg